EMacson/Synth-Bike-2.0/README.md

 - a bike
 - a laptop

 To run the code, import client.mpy to the pico.
-You will need to create a config file that contains youe WiFi SSID and password.
-Next, begin running server.py, it should print out the server's IP address, you will need to make sure this aligns with the IP address the pico is tryong to connect to.
-From this you can begin running client.mpy on the pico and the two devices should begin to connect.
-Once connected the terminal running server.py will print the notes in the messages it recieves from the pico, and will print blanks if it has not reieved a note yet.
-Once a note is recieved the laptop will play the note over your speaker of choice.
+You will need to create a config file that contains your WiFi SSID and password.
+Next, begin running server.py, it should print out the server's IP address, you will need to make sure this aligns with the IP address the pico is trying to connect to.
+From this, you can begin running client.mpy on the pico and the two devices should begin to connect.
+Once connected the terminal running server.py will print the notes in the messages it recieves from the pico, and will print blanks if it has not received a note yet.
+Once a note is received the laptop will play the note over your speaker of choice.

 ## References
 ### Tutorials Used for the Project